abhishek-ram/django-pyas2/docs/detailed-guide/extending.rst

 In our example, we will add a new admin command that should monitor directories and trigger the sending of files to partners when they are written.
-For that purpose, we need to create another subfolder "management" and a python file with the management command:
+For that purpose, we need to create some subfolders "management/commands" and a python file with the management command:

 .. code-block:: console